NicolasAoki/discord-bot/README.md

 - run those users through a random sort algorithm
 - return list of members to discordApp client

  After [adding]([asd](https://discordapp.com/developers/applications/))  the bot to the server.
-Run the index.js to attend to all requests made to bot.
+Run the index.js to attend to all requests made to the bot.

  Must insert config.json file.
 The token is set at the [Bot manager](https://discordapp.com/developers/applications/)
  ```